“What do we miss when we simply accept what’s pictured, when we fail to ask what and who are left out of the scene?”

 Centered around the theme of “A Curious Picture”, the evening’s attendees were invited to think beyond the contained boundaries of ordinary life.
 They were taken on a journey to explore the benefits of circus culture on urban Brazilian youth, peace-building in the 21st century, the philosophical intricacies of vocal performance, children’s storytelling and myth-making in the face of global inequality, spellbinding fractal geometry, and the incredible power of creativity as a vehicle to inspire change around the world.

 “Collaborating with all of the speakers was inspiring and humbling.
-Learning about the work that Fulbrighters are doing around the world is truly magnificent,” said Shaz Akram, Deputy Director of the Fulbright Association and co-organizer of the event.
+Learning about the work that Fulbrighters are doing around the world is truly magnificent,” said Shaz Akram, Deputy Director of the Fulbright Association, licensee and organizer of the event.

 “Fourteen years ago, I searched for beauty in the traditional things, in craft forms.
 Now I combine them with high-tech materials and engineering to create voluptuous, billowing forms the scale of buildings.
 My artistic horizons continue to grow,” Echleman reflected during her talk.